Contract: Argentina

 Under article 1119 of the country's civil and commercial code, a clause which "has for object or by effect cause a significant imbalance between the rights and obligations of the parties, to the detriment of the consumer" is considered an abusive clause; and, under article 37 of the country's consumer protection law, such clauses are generally unenforceable in Argentina.
 Similarly, consumer protection law in both Spain and Mexico limit the enforceability of such terms.

 United Kingdom

 The Unfair Contract Terms Act 1977 regulates contracts by restricting the operation and legality of some contract terms.
 It extends to nearly all forms of contract and one of its most important functions is limiting the applicability of disclaimers of liability.
 The terms extend to both actual contract terms and notices that are seen to constitute a contractual obligation.

 The Act renders terms excluding or limiting liability ineffective or subject to reasonableness, depending on the nature of the obligation purported to be excluded and whether the party purporting to exclude or limit business liability, acting against a consumer.

-It is normally used in conjunction with the Unfair Terms in Consumer Contracts Regulations 1999 (Statutory Instrument 1999 No. 2083), as well as the Sale of Goods Act 1979 and the Supply of Goods and Services Act 1982.
+It is normally used in conjunction with the Unfair Terms in Consumer Contracts Regulations 1999 (Statutory Instrument 1999 No. 2083), as amended by the Unfair Terms in Consumer Contracts (Amendment) Regulations 2001, which further defined a 'Financial Service Authority' as well as the Sale of Goods Act 1979 and the Supply of Goods and Services Act 1982.

+Construction contracts

+A range of contract types is available for use in contracting for construction work.